kacpertopol/wallCal/README.md

 Use at your own risk.
 Don't blame me if you miss a meeting :-)

-Please report problems and let me know if there are some feature requests.
+Some parts of the scripts were bogged togather from various examples online so please report problems and let me know if there are some feature requests.

 # dependencies